Tag: anime

 In the Fiji Museum in Suva, the Eel God sacred club.
 (Photo by Louise Graber)

-In addition to my affinity with the octopus and various fish I am partial to the eel.
-During my Fiji visit I was pleased to find that the eel has acquired the status of a deity and a creative one at that in Melanesian mythology.
-Below is an artwork I created based on the freshwater eels that once used to be found and fished in the Parramatta River near Blacktown in Sydney.
+In addition to my admiration of the octopus and various fish I am also a fan of the eel.
+During my Fiji visit I was pleased to find that the eel had acquired the status of a deity…and a creative one at that…in Melanesian mythology.
+Below is an artwork I had created, featuring eels once found in the Parramatta River near Blacktown in Sydney.

 My own eel art work(print, painting and collage-© 2009 Michael Hill).

-Another treasure inside the Fiji Museum was this old metal Hopkinson & Cope printing press, imported from England in earlier days.
-At my printmaking workshop in Suva I demonstrated a Japanese method that employs one’s body weight as a press rather than a device such as this European device.
+Another treasure inside the Fiji Museum was this old metal Hopkinson & Cope printing press…imported from England in earlier days.
+At my printmaking workshop in Suva I demonstrated an alternative, Japanese method…that employs one’s body weight as a press instead of a device such as this.

 Old metal, pre-digital printing press.
 (Photo by Louise Graber)